 The station must remain plugged into a wall outlet for power.
 The station is designed to reside on a desk or counter top.

-1.9.1 Power Up Procedure
+1.10.1 Power Up Procedure

-After the initial power-up, the Boot screen appears and is displayed while the software loads.
+After initial power up or after battery replacement, the Boot screen appears and is displayed while the software loads.
 Once the software has loaded, the Welcome screen is displayed.